webboty/Dexter-Wiki/read-from-robot.md

 ## Keywords

-There are special "file names" which start with the "#" symbol (and therefore can not be actual names in the file system) which return data which might not fit in a single socket payload.
+There are special "files" which are generated inside the firmware and not actually saved as files, with names which start with the "#" symbol (and therefore can not be actual names in the file system) which return data which might not fit in a single socket payload.
 The read_from_robot functionality allows this data to be returned as if it were from a file, by transferring multiple blocks.

 Keyword | Datatype | Description | Sample
 --- | --- | --- | ---